-The Children’s Cancer Center of Lebanon (CCCL), noted for its superior medical services and caring and comfortable environment, is staffed with highly qualified medical and administrative staff.
-Experienced physicians and nurses who are especially trained in caring for children with cancer are a core of CCCL.
+The Children’s Cancer Center of Lebanon (CCCL) at AUBMC - also referred to as Children’s Cancer Institute (CCI) - is noted for its superior medical services, comprehensive emotional support, and comfortable environment, is staffed with highly qualified and experienced physicians and nurses who are specially trained to provide care for children afflicted with cancer.

-The pediatric oncology nurses aim at helping children with cancer to maximize their ability to face, without fear, the sometimes painful experience of hospitalization and treatment.
-Among the important aspects of nursing care are patient comfort, patient satisfaction, patient and family education, and the coordination of care through careful discharge planning.
+In addition to main tasks of cancer treatment and medication administration and clinical support of its side effects, CCCL offers other important aspects of nursing care.
+These include ensuring patient comfort, patient satisfaction, patient and family education, and the coordination of care through planned discharge planning.
 A significant contribution to the successful treatment of children with cancer comes from adopting a multidisciplinary approach to patient care, in which the nurses are key participants.
-The nursing staff at CCCL, complying with all educational requirements, holds specialty certification in pediatric oncology nursing.
-In addition, most of them spent one month of training at the St. Jude Children’s Research Hospital in the United States of America.
-In performance, our pediatric oncology nurses, daily demonstrate their dedicated commitment to excellence in care and compassion in spirit.
+The nursing staff, complying with all educational requirements, hold specialty certification in pediatric oncology nursing.
+In addition, through the close existing collaboration, most CCCL nurses have completed observerships at St. Jude Children’s Research Hospital in the United States of America, in an effort to exchange experiences and improve care delivery.
+In performance, our pediatric oncology nurses demonstrate on a daily basis their dedicated commitment to excellence in care and compassion in spirit.

-All CCCL nurses (both at the in and out-patient facilities) are experts in the various skills of cancer treatment, including:
+All nurses (both at the in-patient and outpatient facilities) are experts in the various skills of cancer treatment, including:

 - Administration of chemotherapy